-- Site preparation is key for successful establishment of vegetation.
-Ensure the site is appropriately graded, add 4-6 inches of topsoil, mulch seeded areas, and use appropriate fertilizer to ensure adequate vegetative growth. - Seed types, rates and timetables should be included in your SWPPP. - While establishing vegetation, inspect at least once to identify and repair any eroded or bare areas. - 70 percent uniform vegetative cover is required to terminate your project.
+- Add 4-6 inches of topsoil to ensure adequate vegetative growth. - Seed, mulch and appropriate fertilizer should be utilized to ensure adequate vegetative growth. - Seed types, rates and timetables should be included in your SWPPP. - Inspect and repair any eroded or bare areas - 70 percent uniform vegetative cover is required to terminate your project.